algereli/Vesca_Hybrid_TE_annotations/README.md

 Order:

 #first pass of EDTA.
-We did NOT include any previously made TE file because it resulted in low type 2 TEs after the 2nd run
+We did NOT include any previously made TE file because it resulted in low DNA TEs after the 2nd run
 1st_run.sb

 #remove single-copy annotations; aggregate all vesca TE libraries